NHSDigital/digital-prevention-services-portfolio/app/docs/incident-management.md

 P2 and P3 moderate “significant” to “moderate” and “minor”.
 Note that data issues are always P1.

 **Know your service tier**, which will determine your SLA.
-NHS England ranks services on a Gold-Silver-Bronze scale.
+NHS England ranks services on a Platinum-Gold-Silver-Bronze scale.
 There is a list in Slack [here](https://screening-discovery.slack.com/archives/CJBBTHWTX/p1763049602409279) (we are seeking a better source).
 Teams can determine their own service tier.
 Contact Service Management to do this.

 > [!IMPORTANT] Major incidents
 > NHS England calls P1 or P2 incidents (defined according to the criteria linked above) **Major incidents**.
 If this is a Major incident the comms lead must report it to NHS England’s “Service Bridge”.
 Their contact details are published on page 10 of the [Service Management documentation](https://nhsdigitallive.service-now.com/now/nav/ui/classic/params/target/%24viewer.do%3Fsysparm_stack%3Dno%26sysparm_sys_id%3Da76b63e4fb465e50ecbef3baaeefdc64).